 Mr. Maistros recited the standards the board must follow: Whether the variance is substantial.
 He agreed the variance is substantial; the applicant is asking for a variance of 99.8' for each lot frontage, but that is not the only criteria for the board to follow.
 The essential character would be substantially altered regarding adjoining properties.
-He said while he hears the neighbors saying they do not want houses built next to them, the reality of it is, the property next to them is zoned residential, and there was going to be a point in time where it was very likely that a house would be built on that vacant land.
+He said while he hears the neighbors saying they do not want houses built next to them, the reality of it is, the property next to them is zoned BZA Minutes residential, and there was going to be a point in time where it was very likely that a house would be built on that vacant land.
 He said it is also very likely that all vacant land that has not been conserved will eventually be developed.
 He appreciates and respects the neighbor's conservation of their property, but what they have before them is buildable property.
 Whether or not the variance would adversely affect governmental services.
 Mr. Maistros said this was addressed by Laura LaChapelle, and the answer to this is no. Whether the applicant purchased the property with knowledge of the zoning restrictions.
 He said he will assume that they did.
 Whether or not this problem could be resolved in some other manner other than the variance.
-He said in his opinion, it cannot be resolved in any other way because of the limited frontage of these property in question will yield a reasonable return or whether there can be any beneficial use of the property without the variance.
+He said in his opinion, it cannot be resolved in any other way because of the limited frontage of these properties.
+He went on to say that the first standard the board has to consider is whether the property in question will yield a reasonable return or whether there can be any beneficial use of the property without the variance.
 He said, in his opinion, if the 150' frontage requirement was strictly adhered to, this property would simply not be able to be developed under the conditions presented.
 He said that is the exact criteria that gives rise to a variance request.
 Having given his perspective, he went on to make the motion.